• Skip to primary navigation

 The first step in this recipe is to cook the pasta.
 Be sure to use heavily salted water for the best flavor.
 Reserve ½ cup of the water for later.

-two overhead photos showing how to make Pasta Primavera
+two photos showing penne pasta cooking to make Pasta Primavera

 While the pasta is cooking, whisk together olive oil, lemon juice in a small bowl.
 Then, set it aside to use later.